tfsojon/richinsql-blog/content/post/2019-07-06-my-current-setup-19.md

 ### SQL Management Studio 17/18

-For all the SQL goodness that I can&#8217;t do in PowerShell.
+For all the SQL goodness that I can't do in PowerShell.

 ### Virtual Box